 In our Canadian climate, this technique is best carried out in early spring on mature wood from the previous season's growth, 15 to 30 centimetres behind the growing tip.
 In the case of flowering trees and shrubs, wait until flowering has finished.

-Follow the illustrated steps on the next page.
 After four to six months, the layer should have produced enough roots to be potted up on its own (in late summer or early autumn).

 Plants that can be propagated by air layering include azaleas, camellias, hollies (Ilex spp.), Japanese maples (Acer palmatum), lilacs (Syringa spp.), magnolias, rhododendrons and witch hazels (Hamamelis spp.)